AdvancedPhotonSource/cohere/docs/source/for_developers.rst

     git checkout -b <dev_branch>
     pip install -e .

-| Go to cohere-ui directory and checkout the Dev branch and create your own branch, then run setup.py and install_pkgs.sh/install_pkgs.bat scripts.
+| Go to cohere-ui directory and checkout the Dev branch and create your own branch, then run setup.py.
 The setup.py script modifies paths from relative to absolute in the provided example configuration.
-The install_pkgs script installs python packages xrayutilities, mayavi, and pyqt that are required to run the cohere-ui.
-During the installation user must interact with dialog to agree to the steps when installing the packages.

   ::